PatrickRWells/115L-Wi2024/README.md

 **4. Submit your repository URL on Canvas**

 GitHub does send me an email when you add me as a collaborator, but emails are hard to work with (from a code perspective).
-From the repository home page on GitHub, click the ![[Screenshot 2024-01-18 at 12.44.26.png]] button and copy the link provided there.
+From the repository home page on GitHub, click the ![[res/button.png]] button and copy the link provided there.
 It should end with ".git"

 Find the assignment on Canvas, and submit the url to the assignment.